 Both the final Vaughn index and the Moorer Declaration lump the privacy interests of all claimants and any perpetrator or witness whose information is redacted into categories based on the type of document in which the individual’s information appears.
 Both provide only cursory statements such as those described above to justify the redactions.

 The categories, centered as they are on specific types of filed documents, include a wide range of claims covering various degrees of privacy interests.
 As PLN points out, the privacy interest of tort claimants will be different when they are claiming injury from a slip and fall as compared to a sexual assault.
 The EEOC claims also present a diverse picture and can hardly be considered a category that “‘characteristically support[s] an inference’ that the statutory requirements for exemption are satisfied.”

 There is another problem with the categorical approach here – it fails to distinguish between redacting the identity of the alleged victim and the identity of the alleged perpetrator.
 This distinction is significant with respect to the employees’ interest in keeping their information private.
 But the Bureau has made no effort to distinguish between the privacy interests of employees who are victims and those who are perpetrators.
-In fact, it has offered little support for redacting information that would identify perpetrators.Even its inconsistency is inconsistent.
+In fact, it has offered little support for redacting information that would identify perpetrators.

 In addition, the Bureau has not been consistent in shielding the names of its employees accused of wrongdoing.
 While redacting the names of those accused of discriminating in Exhibits 1 (Doc.
 110-5) and 2 (Doc.
 110-6), it did not redact the name of a Bureau employee who was the alleged perpetrator of a sexual assault on an inmate in Exhibit 3 (Doc.
 110-7).
 Joint Appendix 274, 291, 302.
 The Bureau never explains its inconsistency.
 Neither the Stroble Vaughn index nor the Moorer Declaration provides insight into why the names of some alleged perpetrators are redacted while others are revealed.

 In the scheme of things, one would think that an employee’s eye injury resulting from the throwing of a screw is vastly different from a sexual assault on an inmate and that the privacy interests of the victims and perpetrators in these two cases will be different.
 These examples are sufficient to show that the privacy interests involved in a given type of claim do not fall within a single category that “characteristically support[s] an inference that the statutory requirements for exemption are satisfied.”

 At some point -- even possibly this year -- Prison Legal News may finally receive the final documents it's been seeking for the last twelve years.
 I guess this shows the system still works, even if it routinely suffers from hard resets and significant downtime.